marcinjahn/technology-notebook/src/docs/programming/algorithms/hash-table.md

 ## Hash Functions

-Hash function calculates a hash from a key.
-In the context of hash maps/sets, we need to calculate an index of internal array where we will store an item.
+Internally, hash would store items in some array.
+We need to calculate an index where each item would go.
+First, we'd take the key and hash it.
+Then, we'd use the module operation to get the index based on the hash.

-The simplest hash function that return's index based on a provided key (being a number)
+The simplest hash function that returns index based on a provided key (being a number).

 ```ts
 hash(key: number): number {